-(a) Quality of paper: The paper used for printing of the questionnaire should be of high quality.
+- (a) Quality of paper: The paper used for printing of the questionnaire should be of high quality.
 So that it will be durable and the letters printed on it -will be clearly visible.
 If the paper quality is low, the printing on it will not be visible and the ink may spread over it.
 Therefore the paper should be of good quality.
-Otherwise it may lead to a series of problems of response for the questionnaire.

-(b) Spacing: Between the questions, other titles and sub titles there must be proper space, so that the respondent can clearly and freely write his responses and it will be properly visible to the researcher also.
+Otherwise it may lead to a series of problems of response for the questionnaire. - (b) Spacing: Between the questions, other titles and sub titles there must be proper space, so that the respondent can clearly and freely write his responses and it will be properly visible to the researcher also.

-(c) Margin: А proper margin provides better look the а to questionnaire form.
+- (c) Margin: A proper margin provides a better look to the questionnaire form.
 That apart, in order to keep the records systematically the researcher needs to punch and staple the questionnaire form.
-But if no proper space is provided in the questionnaire, the punching will destroy some of its written words.

-Printing: А proper printing is obviously more desirable respondent for a better because it attracts the response.
-The questionnaire form should be typed printed The or carefully. printed letters must be clearly visible, neat and free from over respondent will understand writing.
-Otherwise the not the question properly and leave most of the questions without giving, any answer.

-(e) Use of pictures: Often various relevant pictures should be inserted whenever possible in a questionnaire in order to attract the respondent for a better response.
+But if no proper space is provided in the questionnaire, the punching will destroy some of its written words. - (d) Printing: A proper printing is obviously more desirable because it attracts the respondent for a better response.
+The questionnaire form should be typed or printed carefully.
+The printed letters must be clearly visible, neat and free from over writing.
+Otherwise the respondent will not understand the question properly and leave most of the questions without giving, any answer. - (e) Use of pictures: Often various relevant pictures should be inserted whenever possible in a questionnaire in order to attract the respondent for a better response.
 A less educated person may not understand a written question but by observing the picture he may understand it and respond to it.